 The Wessex Science Centre was officially opened by HRH The Earl of Wessex in 2007.

 The Wessex Science Centre contains two beautifully designed, state-of-the-art, fully networked and excellently resourced Physics Laboratories.
 These laboratories have been individually designed to increase versatilty and provide excellent and comfortable environments in which to learn and instruct.
 Together with excellent technician support, the department provides an outstanding learning environment.

 In Key Stage 4, Physics is offered as a single science option following the AQA GCSE specification.

 In Key Stage 5, pupils opting to follow the A level route do so by following the AQA A Level Physics programme.
 Alternatively, Physics is an option that can be selected as part of the International Baccalaureate programme.

-Away from timetabled lessons, all pupils have the opportunity to look a little beyond the syllabus by joining the Astronomy club, as well as the Robotics club.
-In addition, a regular Physics clinic is held each week for any pupils who might need a little extra help with their work, or who want to dig a little deeper into the topics that they are studying.
+Away from timetabled lessons, all pupils have the opportunity to look beyond the syllabus by joining the Engineering club, as well as the Robotics club.
+In addition, a regular Physics clinic is held each week for any pupils who might need extra help with their work, or who want to dig a little deeper into the topics that they are studying.